 An array of n copies of the object

-Reverse the order of the tree’s keys
+Reverse the order of the map’s keys

 The root node of the given tree